kragen/dernocua/text/adversarial-control.md

     to predict what would happen if each candidate strategy were followed.
-The generator normally needs to be stochastic, since there are always unobserved variables driving the behavior seen in the training set, and so it's possible to get estimates of uncertainty --- at least by drawing several deviates from the generator and looking at their spread.
+The generator normally needs to be stochastic, since there are always unobserved variables driving the behavior seen in the training set, and so it’s possible to get estimates of uncertainty — at least by drawing several deviates from the generator and looking at their spread.

-    It's fairly straightforward to use this to assess the "risk" of the candidate strategy --- you just look at the spread of objective-function evaluations, or possibly even the derivative of the objective function with respect to the hidden variables that you feed to the generator to make it act stochastic --- but I feel like there's also some way to derive from this the "learning value" of the proposed strategy as an experiment.
+    It’s fairly straightforward to use this to assess the “risk” of the candidate strategy — you just look at the spread of objective-function evaluations, or possibly even the derivative of the objective function with respect to the hidden variables that you feed to the generator to make it act stochastic — but I feel like there’s also some way to derive from this the “learning value” of the proposed strategy as an experiment.
 I think the story is that you first differentiate the objective function (over the whole distribution the generator can generate), or possibly its derivative with respect to those hidden variables, with